Cuba-to-Florida swimmer says she is 'through with the ocean'

 Nyad hinted she may also be planning a one-woman stage show.

-Nyad became the first person to swim across the Florida Straits from Cuba without a shark cage, coming ashore on Monday after covering the 110 miles (177 km) in 53 hours.
+Nyad became the first person to swim across the Florida Straits from Cuba without a shark cage, coming ashore on Monday after covering the 110 miles in 53 hours.

 She set a record for the longest ocean swim without a shark cage or flippers, according to her crew.